Sonya Hartnett

-Sonya Louise Hartnett (born 1968) is an Australian author of fiction for adults, young adults, and children.
+Sonya Louise Hartnett (born 23 March 1968) is an Australian author of fiction for adults, young adults, and children.
 She has been called "the finest Australian writer of her generation".
-For her career contribution to "children's and young adult literature in the broadest sense" Hartnett won the Astrid Lindgren Memorial Award from the Swedish Arts Council in 2008, the biggest prize in children's literature.
+For her career contribution to "children's and young adult literature in the broadest sense" Hartnett won the Astrid Lindgren Memorial Award from the Swedish Arts Council in 2008, one of the largest cash prizes in children's literature.

 She has published books as Sonya Hartnett, S. L. Hartnett, and Cameron S. Redfern.

-Writer
+Personal life and education

+Hartnett was born 23 March 1968, in Melbourne, Australia to Philip Joseph and Virginia Mary Hartnett.
+In 1988, she received a Bachelor of Arts from the Royal Melbourne Institute of Technology.

+Career

-Hartnett was born in Box Hill, Victoria.
-She was thirteen years old when she wrote her first novel and fifteen when it was published for the adult market in Australia, Trouble All the Way (Adelaide: Rigby Publishers, 1984).
+Hartnett was thirteen years old when she wrote her first novel and fifteen when it was published for the adult market in Australia, Trouble All the Way (Adelaide: Rigby Publishers, 1984).
 For years she has written about one novel annually.
 Although she is often classified as a writer of young adult fiction, Hartnett does not consider this label entirely accurate: "I've been perceived as a young adult writer whereas my books have never really been young adult novels in the sort of classic sense of the idea."
 She believes the distinction is not so important in Britain as in her native land.

-According to the National Library of Australia, "The novel for which Hartnett has achieved the most critical (and controversial) acclaim was Sleeping Dogs" (1995).
-"A book involving incest between brother and sister and often critiqued as 'without hope', Sleeping Dogs generated enormous discussion both within Australia and overseas."

 Many of Hartnett's books have been published in the UK and in North America.
-For Thursday's Child (2000, UK 2002), she won the annual Guardian Children's Fiction Prize, a once-in-a-lifetime book award judged by a panel of British children's writers.
+For Thursday's Child (2000; 2002 in the UK), she won the annual Guardian Children's Fiction Prize, a once-in-a-lifetime book award judged by a panel of British children's writers.
+The novel was eligible for such award in 2002 because it was her first publication in the UK.
 In 2008 she won the Astrid Lindgren Memorial Award which is administered by the Swedish Arts Council.